csci338/spring2025/pages/syllabus.md

 **Late labs will not be accepted.**

 ### Projects
-projects involve building part of a larger system, and will be graded according to a rubric.
-We will be using a code review workflow to assess you.
+Projects involve building part of a larger system, and will be graded according to a rubric.
+We will be using a code review workflow for assessment.
 Here is how the process will work:

 #### Code Reviews
 1. You will submit your work as a series of pull requests (PR) on or before the due date.